canonical/rockcraft/docs/release-notes/index.rst

       - Significance
     * - Major
       - **3**.1.2
-      - <Apps: "A change that drops support for an earlier software base.">
+      - A change that drops support for an earlier software base.

-        <Libraries: "A change that breaks compatibility with the previous
-        version.">
     * - Minor
       - 3.\ **1**\ .2
       - A new feature within the major version.